The Richardson-Lucy Algorithm

 Appreciably‘ is perceptual and not well defined.
 In fact where to stop is a subjective, image dependent compromise: in some cases it would be better to stop the algorithm early in order to keep noise in check after the restoration gave quick perceptual improvements, in others to let it go longer.
 Automatic stopping criteria are typically not particularly good at making this choice, the record is littered with papers on the subject.
 This is the reason why many software packages allow the user to control the number of iterations manually and/or provide the ability to mask out areas of the image that would not benefit from deconvolution.

-The compromise can be better managed through regularization priors built into the cost function, think of them as targeted shock absorbers, a topic we will leave for another time.[3]
+The compromise could be better managed through regularization priors built into the cost function, think of them as targeted shock absorbers, a topic we will leave for another time.[3]

 Implementation Notes